 MITIGATION: An aquatic resources mitigation plan has been prepared by the applicant to comply with the federal policy of "no overall net loss of wetlands" and to provide compensatory mitigation, to the extent practicable, for impacts to other waters of the United States that would be impacted by construction of the proposed reservoir.
 NTMWD has purchased a 14,960-acre parcel of land known as the Riverby Ranch, which borders the Red River.
 This working ranch is located downstream of the proposed project within both the same watershed (Bois d'Arc Creek) and the same county (Fannin).
 NTMWD acquired the Riverby Ranch specifically because its biophysical features have the potential to provide appropriate mitigation for the proposed project.
-Additional mitigation would be provided within the proposed reservoir itself and on Bois d'Arc Creek downstream of the reservoir as a result of an operations plan and flow regime established in consultation with the Texas Commission on Environmental Quality (TCEQ), and stipulated in the Draft Water Right Permit issued by TCEQ to NTMWD.
+Additional mitigation is proposed within a 1,900-acre upstream site and within the proposed reservoir itself.
+Though not part of the proposed mitigation plan, Bois d'Arc Creek downstream of the reservoir will receive environmental flow releases as a result of an operations plan and flow regime established in consultation with the Texas Commission on Environmental Quality (TCEQ), and stipulated in the Water Right Permit issued by TCEQ to NTMWD.

-ENDANGERED SPECIES: No Biological Assessment has been prepared because no Federally threatened or endangered species would be affected by the proposed action, as explained in Section 4.7.1.4 of the Draft EIS.
+ENDANGERED SPECIES: No Biological Assessment has been prepared because no Federally threatened or endangered species would be affected by the proposed action, as explained in Section 4.7.1.4 of the RDEIS.

 HISTORIC PROPERTIES: In compliance with the National Historic Preservation Act of 1966, as amended, the Corps has determined that the described project will have an adverse effect on historic properties (36 CFR 800.3(a)(1)).
-The Corps entered into a Programmatic Agreement (PA) with the Caddo Nation of Oklahoma, Texas SHPO (Texas Historical

-Commission), and NTMWD.
+The Corps entered into a Programmatic Agreement (PA) with the Caddo Nation of Oklahoma, Texas SHPO (Texas Historical Commission), and NTMWD.
 The PA sets forth how cultural resources will be addressed and mitigated.